stefanKuijers/live-templates/README.md

 Disclaimer
 --------------
 Tested with Ionic and Angular.
-Should work with many other front-end frameworks eventhough it now only recognizes templates with .html or .jade
+Should work with many other front-end frameworks eventhough it now only recognizes templates with .html or .jade.

 This is just a quick-fix.
-Suggestions and pull requests are welcome
+Suggestions and pull requests are welcome.

 Credits
 --------------
-Of course the credits go to Martin Kool who made live.js
+Of course the credits go to Martin Kool who made live.js.
 Checkout: http://livejs.com/